-The "Be more Tea" Lipton commercial; Kermit, in a New York City full of Animals (Yes, really. hundreds of that angry, beastly Muppet), decides to "Be more tea" and spends the commercial doing good deeds, like helping an old man Animal cross the street and cheering up a Baby Animal.
+The "Be more Tea" Lipton commercial (the one that spawned this◊ brilliant gif of Kermit drinking tea); Kermit, in a New York City full of Animals (Yes, really. hundreds of that angry, beastly Muppet), decides to "Be more tea" and spends the commercial doing good deeds, like helping an old man Animal cross the street and cheering up a Baby Animal.
 At the end he has this exchange with Miss Piggy;

 Piggy: Kermit, how do you cope with all these Animals!?